kokoko3k/koko-aio-slang/README.md

 # Easy install

-Step 1: Take the entire zip package as provided in the Release section and replace the koko-aio folder that comes with RetroArch: /shaders/shaders_slang/bezel/koko-aio; for the backdrop presets, the parallel version of koko-aio-backdrops is *as of v 0.3 no longer* required!!!<br>
+Step 1: Take the entire zip package as provided in the Release section and replace the koko-aio folder that comes with RetroArch: /shaders/shaders_slang/bezel/koko-aio<br>
-Step 2: Move all .slangp-presets to the respective core configuration directory, i.e. /config/FinalBurn Neo/ and/or /config/Mame 2003 (0.78) and/or /config/MAME 2003-plus; with this, the right artwork launches automatically<br>
+Step 2: Move all .slangp-presets to the respective core configuration directory, i.e. /config/FinalBurn Neo/ and/or /config/MAME/ and/or /config/Mame 2003 (0.78) and/or /config/MAME 2003-plus; with this, the right artwork launches automatically<br>
 <br>
-Note: The FinalBurn Neo.cfg/Mame 2003 (0.78).cfg/MAME 2003-plus.cfg files contain just one line that secures that the Aspect Ratio is set to 'Full'.
+Note: The FinalBurn Neo.cfg/MAME.cfg/Mame 2003 (0.78).cfg/MAME 2003-plus.cfg files contain just one line that secures that the Aspect Ratio is set to 'Full'.
 Without this option, the background will not appear.<br>

 # Dedicated install of only the additional Arcade Artwork
+(actually not needed, as I am fully in line with koko-aio upstream - but just mentioning this for completeness)

-If you want to stay with koko-aio for some reason:
+But if you want to stay with koko-aio for some other reason and do a partial install:
 Step 1: Take the entire folder /textures/arcade_textures and move it locally to /shaders/shaders_slang/bezel/koko-aio/textures.<br>
-Step 2: Move the content of the directory koko-aio/presets/arcade-koko-aio to /config/FinalBurn Neo/ and/or /config/Mame 2003 (0.78) -> by this, the game launches the right shader configuration automatically.<br>
+Step 2: Move the content of the directory koko-aio/presets/arcade-koko-aio to /config/FinalBurn Neo/ etc...as above -> by this, the game launches the right shader configuration automatically.<br>
 <br>
 Please also refer to the instructions contained in the ReadMe.md of these folders.<br>

 # Manual installation from the Github repository

 Update November 2023: In the new ng shader environment, it will be sufficient to move the koko-aio folder structure as is into the local RetroArch shader environment.
-Migration is still ongoing.
+So you can download the repository as well, but be sure to delete the hidden .git files that contain massive data.
 <br>

 # Further clones of the same game